ava-labs/hypersdk-starter-kit/README.md

 This repository helps you start building your own blockchain using HyperSDK on Avalanche.
 You can fork this repository to begin.

-## How to add new actions:
+## Customizing your VM:
+Imagine that your blockchain is a class and actions are methods of the class, modifying it's state.
+RPC methods are like read-only methods of the class.

 1. Add an action in `vm/actions/` and storage function in `vm/storage`
 2. Define read-only RPC methods in `vm/controller/server.go` and client methods in `vm/client/client.go`
-3. Define new RPC methods and new action in `web_wallet/src/VMClient.ts`
+3. Define new RPC methods and new action in `web_wallet/src/VMClient.ts`, see `newTransferAction` method as an example.

 ## Start a local test network (devnet)
 This will start a local test network and a faucet on your computer: